-- supported by a diagnosis defining the practices to be promoted in order to guarantee the resilience of the area with a view to food security and global health - relocation objectives, fair remuneration, management of water, soil, waste, etc. - and the associated purchasing policy for public catering.
-This diagnosis shows the different levels of action and specifies the links between different levels of intervention;
+- supported by a diagnosis defining the practices to be promoted in order to guarantee the resilience of the area with a view to food security and global health - relocation objectives, maintaining or restoring biodiversity, fair remuneration, management of water, soil, waste sustainable fishing... etc. - and the associated purchasing policy for public catering.
+This diagnosis shows the different levels of action and specifies the links between different levels of intervention;- the strategy covers an area of consumption and production that may be cross-border ;

-- the strategy covers an area of consumption and production that may be cross-border ;
+- it is public and renewed every 2 to 4 years ;

-- it is public and renewed every 2 to 4 years ; - selection criteria for farmers are in line with this strategy.
+- selection criteria for farmers are in line with this strategy.